Neko-Net-Sync/Neko-Net-Client/README.md

 # Neko Net Dalamud Plugin

-This is an attempt at making a client that is capable of connecting to multiple mare/forks/clone services synchronously (lol)
+This is an attempt at making a client that is capable of connecting to multiple mare/forks/clone services synchronously (lol) instead of running 5 different clients.

+The idea is you use this single client to connect to multiple servers.
+(STILL A WIP)

 At this point in time: